33 Swedish Inventions That Made a Big Impact on the World

 The Zipper

-If you’ve ever used a zipper, you have Sweden to thank (or at least two Swedes who migrated to America).
+If you’ve ever used a modern zipper, you have Swedish engineers to thank (along with several earlier inventors, of course!).

-The first zipper was patented as far back as 1851, but the design was vastly improved by first Peter Aron Aronsson in 1906, and then Gideon Sundbäck in 1913 (who is usually credited as the inventor of the zipper due to his improvements in functionality and production).
+The first zipper was patented as far back as 1851 (Howe) and later 1890 (Judson), but the design was vastly improved by first Peter Aron Aronsson in 1906, and then Gideon Sundbäck in 1913 (who is usually credited as the inventor of the zipper due to his improvements in functionality and production).

 Bluetooth